EsauCervantes/BoltzmannDynamics/README.md

-# Boltzmann Equation Solver for Cannibal Dark Sectors
+# Boltzmann Equation Solver for Dark Matter in cosmology

 This repository contains a **numerical solver for coupled Boltzmann equations** arising in self-interacting dark matter models produced via the freeze-in mechanism, as studied in